lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-nav.rst

 **Last verified to run:** 2025-02-03

 **Targeted learning level:** beginner

+**Introduction:**
+This tutorial demonstrates how to navigate the Portal's user interface (UI), and provides a tour of the its main components.

 **1.** In a web browser, go to the URL `data.lsst.cloud <https://data.lsst.cloud/>`_.